uw-thalesians/perceptia-servers/gateway/README.md

 `-PerceptiaDockerNet` (string) which is the name of the docker network the container should be attached to when run, default value is "perceptia-net"

-`-GatewayPortPublish` which is the port the gateway service should be exposed on the host machine, default value is "4443"

 `-RedisPort` which is the port the gateway should reach the redis container at, default is: "6379

 `-RedisPortPublish` which is the port to publish the redis container if run by this script, default is: "6379"